selvam85/tensorflow-js-object-detection-npm/README.md

 ## Run the project
 This project uses parcel to bundle the package.
 Use the below command to run the code, which would open up a browser and display the index.html page.

+It is tested with the latest version of node (v16.9.1) as of 9/20/2021

 ```
 npm run dev
 ```